eclipse-basyx/basyx-applications/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing to BaSyx]() guide to know more about coding conventions and benchmarks.
+* Before submitting, please read the [Contributing to BaSyx](https://github.com/eclipse-basyx/basyx-applications/blob/main/.github/CODING_CONVENTIONS.md) guide to know more about coding conventions.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**